Spectacular family beaches, enthralling history, luxurious pampering and exquisite dining – the largest of the Channel Islands has it all

 Situated off the coast of Normandy in the north-west of France, this British Crown dependency is the largest of the Channel Islands, an archipelago known for its spectacular scenery, laidback lifestyle and warm climate (with more than 2,000 hours of sunshine each year, it enjoys some of the best weather in the British Isles).

 Visiting this beautiful island is absolutely hassle-free.
 It's only a short flight or ferry crossing away, and because Jersey falls within the UK’s Common Travel Area, there is no requirement to isolate when returning home to the UK.
-(From 28 May, Green and Amber visitors who are fully vaccinated will take a free PCR test on arrival.
-For more information, click here.)
+All visitors are welcome – visitors who are fully vaccinated will take a free PCR test on arrival, with no isolation required.
+Those visiting who are not fully vaccinated will need to take a free PCR test on arrival, and will be required to isolate until a negative result is received – this is usually within 12 hours.
+For more information, click here.

 If you want to make the most of that sunshine by spending time on the beach, you're in luck.
 As the Jersey locals will tell you, wherever you are on the island you'll never be further than ten minutes from the sea.
 And there's a broad range of options for laying down your towel and catching some rays.
 Recently named by TripAdvisor as one of the best beaches in the UK, St Brelade's Bay on the south-west coast (pictured above) is a family favourite in the summer, due to its vast stretch of golden sand, safe waters and wide range of fun activities.